dub-em/Selection-Methods-PythonTPL/README.md

 + Selection Method is a Python module which implements a statistical learning method for selecting features (for predicting a target variable) in a given dataset.

 ### Features
-+ Collection of Feature Selection Methods.
++ Collection of Feature Selection Methods
     - Forward Stepwise
     - Backward Stepwise